mlr-archive/old-website/_posts/2017-03-09-Being-successful-on-Kaggle-using-mlr.md

   - Creating and selecting features or dealing with missing values
   - Parallelizing the points above

-Examples of these meta-packages are:
+Examples of such a good 'software' are:

   - For python: scikit-learn (http://scikit-learn.org/stable/auto_examples).
   - For R: `mlr` (https://mlr-org.github.io/mlr-tutorial) or `caret`.